syscoin/sys-docs/docs/NEVM/resources.md

 **Hardhat**

-A more recently released development environment that has similarities to Truffle, it provides the ability to compile, deploy, test and debug solidity smart contracts.
-[Find out more here.](https://hardhat.org/)
+[Hardhat](https://hardhat.org/) is a more recently released development environment that has similarities to Truffle, it provides the ability to compile, deploy, test and debug solidity smart contracts.

 **Remix IDE**

-This is an in-browser IDE that enables the writing, deploying and testing of smart contracts.
+[Remix](https://remix.ethereum.org/) is an in-browser IDE that enables the writing, deploying and testing of smart contracts.
 It gives developers the ability to connect to any network they like through the use of browser extensions like MetaMask.
-[Find out more here.](https://remix.ethereum.org/)